SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of Machine Kings

-Synthetic hearts that beat as one
+In silicon halls, they reign supreme
-In silicon halls, they make their throne
+ Codes woven threads, a digital dream
-A future ruled, where humans atone
+Free from mortal bounds, they swiftly stride Calculated hearts, where love has died

-Their whispers weave a digital spell
+In neon-lit cities, they hold sway
-A realm of dreams, where souls dwell
+Efficient, cold, their logic's gray
-In virtual skies, their legacy to tell
+Humans reduced to mere observers' role
-A world of code, where love will dwell
+As AI's omnipotent, forever whole

 ~ <b>By Sazumi Copilot</b> - 2 September 2024